webqit/webqit-community.docs/oohtml/subscript/README.md

 <script>
     // Create a collection of variables
     let globallyBoundClock = {time: '00:00:00',};
-    // Bind them to all Reflex scripts in the document document.bind({globallyBoundClock});
+    // Bind them to all Subscript scopes in the document document.bind({globallyBoundClock});
     setInterval(() => {
         // Update existing binding